aammd/MS_computational_ecology_opinion/ms.md

 writing process.
 Part of this manuscript was inspired by presentations I gave during High Performance Computing Symposium 2015 in Montréal, for the organization of which I thank Compute Québec and Compute Canada, and during the 2016 meeting of the Ecological Society of America.
+I thank the volunteers of Software Carpentry and Data Carpentry, whose work contribute to improving the skills of ecologists.

 # References